 Let me paint you a scenario.
-Say you’re going on a week long vacation to Australia.
-It’s your first time travelling to Australia and there are so many activities you want to do, sights you want to see, and restaurants and eateries you’d like to visit .
+Say you’re going on a week-long vacation to Australia.
+It’s your first time traveling to Australia and there are so many activities you want to do, sights you want to see, and restaurants and eateries you’d like to visit.

 All this research can get pretty overwhelming and you may not know where to even start!
 Do I book a hotel first?
 Or get my flights?
 But what if I decide on a specific hotel and realize it’s far away from all the major attractions?
 Should I then look up what attractions I want to visit first?
 This list can go on!

 In order to not get overwhelmed or over-plan your trip itinerary, here’s where Determining the Value of each action or task can help you Prioritize effortlessly.